Diversification Strategy – How to Diversify Your Business

 Diversification should never be rushed.
 Even if you’ve come to understand that diversification is essential for your business’s survival, never go in without first taking the time to research your potential new market.

-What should you look for when doing your research?
+What should you look for when doing your How to Diversify Your Business research?
 Essentially, you need to discover what’s hot and what’s not in your new market.
 Are there any gaps you can fill?
 Who will be your main competitors, and how are you going to compete?
 Aim to build up some new buyer personas, as these will shape everything from marketing to product development.

 The need for research is one of many reasons why new product launches can be so costly in terms of time and resources.
 Business directors tend to find that diversification strategies demand their total attention.
 Once you start to diversify, you may not have the time to focus on other areas of your operation.